Pavo Barišić

-Pavo Barišić (born 9 September 1959) is a Croatian philosopher and politician who served as the Minister of Science and Education in the Cabinet of Andrej Plenković from 19 October 2016 until 9 June 2017.
-He publishes in the field of philosophy of law, politics and democracy, history of philosophy, and bioethics.
+Pavo Barišić (born 9 September 1959) is a Croatian philosopher and politician who served as Minister of Science and Education in the Cabinet of Andrej Plenković from 2016 until 2017.
+His scholarly work focuses on philosophy of law, political philosophy and democracy, history of philosophy, and bioethics.
 He is a member of Croatian Democratic Union.

-On 16 February 2025, Barišić was elected president of the Paneuropean Union.
+From 2015 to 2025, Barišić served as Secretary General of the International Pan-European Union, and on 14 February 2025 he was elected its President.
+For thirteen years, from 2003 to 2016, he served as President of the Croatian Pan-European Union, a position he has held again since 2022.

+Barišić is a full member of the European Academy of Science and Arts, headquartered in Salzburg, Austria.
+He is also a full member of the Academy of Sciences and Arts in Bosnia and Herzegovina (IANUBiH).

 Biography

-Pavo Barišić graduated from the University of Zagreb, its Faculty of Law in 1982, and its Faculty of Humanities and Social Sciences in 1983.
-He gained a PhD degree from the University of Augsburg in 1989 with the dissertation Welt und Ethos [World and Ethos].
+Pavo Barišić graduated from the University of Zagreb, earning a degree from the Faculty of Law in 1982 and from the Faculty of Humanities and Social Sciences in 1983.
+He obtained a PhD from the University of Augsburg in 1989 with the dissertation Welt und Ethos: Hegels Stellung zum Untergang des Abendlandes [World and Ethos: Hegel’s Position on the Decline of the West].

-Since 1986, he has been a research fellow at the Institute of Philosophy in Zagreb, and its director between 1991 and 2001.
-He was a full professor at the University of Split, where he was head of the Department of Philosophy from 2005 to 2013.
-From 2019 he is a full professor at the University of Zagreb and from 10 December 2019 to 16 March 2021 was a dean of Faculty of Croatian Studies.
+Since 1986, he has been a research fellow at the Institute of Philosophy in Zagreb, where he served as Director from 1991 to 2001.
+He was a full professor at the University of Split, where he headed the Department of Philosophy from 2005 to 2013.
+From 2019, he has been a full professor at the University of Zagreb.
+He served as Dean of the Faculty of Croatian Studies from 2019 to 2021 and as Head of the Department of Philosophy and Cultural Studies from 2022 to 2024.

-He was an editor-in-chief of the leading Croatian and international philosophical journals Filozofska istraživanja and Synthesis Philosophica.
-From 2007 to 2009, he was a president of the Croatian Philosophical Society.
+Barišić was editor-in-chief of the philosophical journals Filozofska istraživanja and Synthesis Philosophica.
+From 2007 to 2009, he served as President of the Croatian Philosophical Society.

-From 2014 until 2016 he was a president of the Croatian Humboldt Club, and from 2021 the vice president.
-For 13 years, from 2003 to 2016, he was the president of the Croatian Paneuropean Union, and since 2015 he has been the Secretary General of the International Pan-European Union.

-In 2002–2003, he was a visiting professor at the Kwansei Gakuin University in Nishinomiya, Japan, where, together with Hideki Mine and Masakatsu Fujita, he prepared a thematic issue on Philosophy in Japan.
+From 2014 until 2016, he served as President of the Croatian Humboldt Club, and from 2021 to 2025 as its Vice President.
+In 2002–2003, he was a visiting professor at Kwansei Gakuin University in Nishinomiya, Japan, where, together with Hideki Mine and Masakatsu Fujita, he prepared a thematic journal issue on Philosophy in Japan.

-In 2015, Barišić received the award for scientific excellence from the Institute of Philosophy.
-In 2018, he received the Recognition of the Humboldt Foundation for research and international collaboration, and a special Recognition from the Rector of the university for his contribution and promotion of the University of Split.
-In 2022, he was awarded for scientific works with high international visibility at the University of Zagreb, Faculty of Croatian Studies.
+In 2015, Barišić received the Award for Scientific Excellence from the Institute of Philosophy.
+In 2018, he received recognition from the Humboldt Foundation for research and international collaboration, as well as a Special Recognition from the Rector for his contribution to and promotion of the University of Split.
+In 2022, he received an award for scientific publications with high international visibility from the Faculty of Croatian Studies, University of Zagreb.